CapyRobot/blog/source/_posts/pnet_sw.md

 ### A passive implementation

-The one thing it must always do is obvious, model a system and keep track of its current state.
+The one thing the net must always do is obvious, model a system and keep track of its current state.
 That is the most simple form of this software element; it has a representation of the model in the format of places, transitions, and tokens, and it provides an interface to query its current marking and an interface to trigger transitions.

 ![](/images/posts/pnet_sw/passive_diagram.svg "Diagram of a passive implementation.")

 In this approach, the decision process of what comes next is delegated to actors that use this element.
 The net does not decide which transitions to trigger or what actions to be performed; it is completely passive.
 If the system is complex enough such as a Petri Net was chosen over simpler modeling languages, it is expected that multiple actors are being modeled and controlled concurrently.
 These actors have to do that job themselves and, to do that, they likely need some global knowledge of the system.
-Not only the knowledge coming from the current state of the net but also knowledge about how triggering transitions could affect other actors also in the net.
+The actors need knowledge that not only includes knowledge coming from the current state of the net, but also knowledge about how triggering transitions could affect other actors in the net.
 This approach works for some use cases, but requiring shared global knowledge of the system can be a huge disadvantage.

 For a large robot fleet, how many of those entities have to be able to interpret the net and decide if transitions should be fired or not?
 If one of the machine's behavior changes, how many of the other entities are affected and must be adapted to handle those changes?
 These questions are not easy to answer.
 This approach can lead to systems that are not modular and not scalable.

 ### Adding a behavior controller

 Another approach is to have a single component to encapsulate this global behavior knowledge, which includes knowing what actions must be executed in each state and how to fire transitions.
-Let's call this element as the *behavior controller*.
+Let's call this element the *behavior controller*.

 The main advantage of this approach is that it centralizes all global high-level behavior knowledge into a single component.
 Now, actors can be treated as a bag of skills or behaviors.
 For example, an Autonomous Mobile Robot could provide an API of high-level skills such as `move to landmark` and `go to charging station` that can be called by the behavior controller without the robot having any high-level planning knowledge.

 ![](/images/posts/pnet_sw/behavior_controller.svg "Diagram with an added behavior controller.")

 The controller must look at the net and decide which transition to fire and which actions must be executed.
-Dealing with transitions is usually where there is the most confusion, so that is discussed in a separate section below.
+Dealing with transitions usually causes the most confusion, so that is discussed in a separate section below.
 Thankfully, Petri Nets make dealing with actions very simple.
 Remember that one of the main advantages of using this language is that it can make it very intuitive to tie places and tokens to actual components or processes of the system.
 For a well-designed model, places and actions can be directly mapped to one another.
 In fact, many places are named after an action, e.g., `moving from A to B`.
 This not only facilitates the implementation of the controller component, but it allows for scalable and generic designs.

 Each place can be tied to a set of actions to be executed when the place is occupied by a token (preferably a single action per place for simplicity).
 In implementation terms, an action could be represented by a callback function or a service request for example.
 Each of these actions should not have to be implemented by the controller module but delegated to the actor; making the implementation generic and not use-case specific.
 This could be achieved, for example, by using configuration files where a controller action definition is translated to, e.g., HTTP requests or ROS services.